Data move general FAQ

 All Office 365 services run the same versions in the datacenters, so you can be assured of consistent functionality.
 Your service is fully supported throughout the process.

-A. Yes.
-Once a new datacenter geo is available, new Office 365 for business customers who select a country eligible for the new geo as their country during sign-up will have their core data hosted in the new datacenter geo.
+Yes.
+Once a new datacenter geo is available, new Office 365 for Business customers who select a country eligible for the new geo as their country during sign-up will have their core customer data stored at rest in the new datacenter geo.

-We publish the location of datacenter geos, datacenters, and location of customer data on the Office 365 interactive datacenter maps .
-As of August 1, you will be able to verify the location of your customer data at rest via the Data Location section under your Organization Profile in the Office 365 Admin Center.
+Tenant admins can view the data location card in the Admin Center at any time to confirm the core customer data at rest location for each service, specifically for their tenant.
+We also publish the location of datacenter geos, datacenters, and location of Office 365 customer data on the Office 365 interactive datacenter maps as a reference for the current default core customer data at rest locations for new tenants.
+You can verify the location of your customer data at rest via the Data Location section under your Organization Profile in the Microsoft 365 Admin Center.

 Being close to an Office 365 datacenter is not a guarantee for a better networking performance.
 There are many factors and components that impact the network performance between the end user and the Office 365 service.
 For more information about this and performance tuning see Network planning and performance tuning for Office 365.

 Do all the services move their data on the same day?

 Each service moves independently and will likely move their data at different times.

 Can I choose when I want my data to be moved?

 Customers are not able to select a specific date, they cannot delay their move, and we cannot share a specific date or timeframe for the moves.

 Can you share when my data will be be moved?